idrklol/discord.py-youtube-downloader/README.md

 #
 If you want your videos to not be deleted from your disk after being sent set `delete_after_compl` to `False`

-Credit to https://github.com/razordx/disctube because i used it as base
+Credit to [this guy](https://github.com/razordx/disctube) because i used it as base

+And [Razy!!](https://github.com/razyness) thank you very much!!!!!